Home / Building Structures & Components

 Description

-Compressed, high density AC sheet with double face, commonly thicker than AC flat sheeting.
+Compressed, high density AC sheet with double face, thicker than common AC flat sheeting.
 Sold in square or rectangular panels.
 Smooth surface both sides or with single side non-skid patterned surface.

 Internal and external use.
 Developed for weather-proof, moisture-proof applications.